albar965/littlenavmap/.github/ISSUE_TEMPLATE.md

 ## If you'd like propose a new feature:

 * Check the list of issues [here](https://github.com/albar965/littlenavmap/issues) and use the search function to check if your proposal is already covered.
 * Provide a clear description and attach screenshots, file examples or documentation links that help me to understand and implement the feature.

-**Delete this text _after reading_ before posting the issue.**
+**►► Delete this text _after reading_ before posting the issue. ◄◄**

 [code-of-conduct]: https://github.com/albar965/littlenavmap/blob/master/.github/CODE_OF_CONDUCT.md